Albert's Class Dashboard is the home page for your class. It gives you a quick, high-level overview of the usage and performance of your students.

 - Total questions (descending): This sorts the student cards by total questions answered with the defined scope, in descending order.

-- Raw accuracy (descending): This sorts the student cards by the raw accuracy on questions attempted within the defined scope, in descending order.
+- Raw accuracy (descending): This sorts the student cards by the raw accuracy on assignment and independent practice questions attempted within the defined scope, in descending order.

 Finally, click on any student's card will take you into the Student Profile view, which provides more detailed reports about student usage and performance.